mistkml/mistk/README.md

     >>> import mistk

-See full [MISTK Documentation](https://mistkml.github.io/) for detailed installation instructions and to get started with the toolkit.
+See the full [MISTK Documentation](https://mistkml.github.io/) for detailed installation instructions and to get started with the toolkit.